beckett-media/artemis-ebay-api/README.md

 `source ebay-env/bin/activate`

-4. Find your eBay credentials from the first half of this guide, and plug them into the config file.
+4. Find your eBay credentials from the first half of this guide.
+For the findingAPI you need the `appid` for the Production environment.
+Paste the appid into the Beckett_python_api.py file on ~line 6.
 - !WIP!
-Still a work in progress, currently not yet using the config file properly... !WIP!
+The ebay-config.yaml file is still a work in progress.
+So is saving credentials in a safe way.

 Information on how to get the oauth-redirect-URI: